 With the Hospital Readmissions Reduction Program in place — which is part of the Affordable Care Act that requires the Center for Medicaid Services to reduce payments to hospitals that have higher rates of readmissions for congestive heart failure and other specific conditions — hospitals are trying to figure out how to prevent hospital readmissions for congestive heart failure to avoid heavy penalties.

-Here’s a look at some effective techniques hospitals can use to prevent costly readmissions for patients suffering from heart failure.
+Here’s a look at some effective techniques hospitals can use to learn how to prevent hospital readmissions for congestive heart failure.

 Improve Patient Education at Discharge

-Improved patient education strategies offer a great way to reduce readmission rates for patients with congestive heart failure.
+Improved patient education strategies offer a great way to reduce congestive heart failure readmission rates.
 Reports show there’s a very sobering rate of limited health literacy among adults in America today, specifically when it comes to understanding and using written healthy information, such as discharge instructions.

 Instead of simply offering heart failure patients a printed handout at discharge, using teach-back techniques that show clinicians that patients actually comprehend discharge instructions can be helpful.